pw4rn3r/ECE382/admin/course_letter.md

 ### Miscellaneous

+I hope you are as excited about this course as I am!
+In ECE 281, you learned how to build architectures from digital logic.
+In ECE 382, you will *apply* that knowledge to build various projects on the MSP430 architecture, culiminating in a maze navigating robot!

 This course is designed to help you in your development as an electrical and computer engineer.
 Feel free to provide feedback on the lessons and labs at any time.
 If you have ideas to improve or enhance the course, please let me know.
 The class builds on concepts from the prerequisites, so it's important that you seek help as soon as you need it.
-Procrastination is truly the enemy in an assembly language course.
-A little foresight and planning and a lot of effort will result in an extremely rewarding experience serving as the basis for future microcontroller work.
+Procrastination is truly the enemy in a lab-based course.
+A little foresight and planning, along with a lot of effort, will result in an extremely rewarding experience serving as the basis for future microcontroller work.

 Good luck!

-JEFFREY FALKINBURG, Capt, USAF
+PHILLIP WARNER, Capt, USAF
 Course Director, ECE 382